-When the body’s automatic functions stop working
+When the body’s automaticity stops working

 This is INMEST